rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 ## Create more subdomains

 The RNS Registry is a tree of nodes ([more information](/rif/rns/architecture/registry/)).
-Each node owner governs the node, thus you are the owner of `mywallet.rsk`, you've created new domains for your users under your node.
-Let's assume you've created a new domain called `alice.mywallet.rsk` and have given the ownership of that new node to `Alice`'s address.
-Only `Alice` is allowed to create new nodes under her node, and you can help her to do that!
+Each node owner governs the node, thus if you are the owner of `mywallet.rsk`, you are able to create new domains for your users under your node.
+Let's assume you've created a new domain called `alice.mywallet.rsk` and have given the ownership of that new node to Alice.
+Only Alice is allowed to create new nodes under her node, and you can help her to do that!
-Just need to provide that service within your wallet by using this code snippet.
+To do so, you need to provide that service within your wallet by using the following code snippet.

 ```javascript
 const domain = 'alice.mywallet.rsk';